trejkev/CERLab_Mecanum_Robot/README.md

 </p>

-The robot is a functional replica of the CERLab platforms, it uses both LiDARs and has real mecanum movement, controlled by the gazebo plugin gazebo_mecanum_plugins.
+The robot is a functional replica of the CERLab platforms, it uses both LiDARs, an IMU, and has real mecanum movement, controlled by the gazebo plugin gazebo_mecanum_plugins.

 ## Prerequisites:
 1. Make sure you have everything needed to simulate with Gazebo.
 The robot was developed using Gazebo 9.